-- 4.2.20.
-Violation of State or Federal Law: A violation of any state or federal criminal law is a violation and could be adjudicated through TCC's conduct process. - 4.2.21.
+- college-owned or managed buildings, and in outdoor areas during a college event or activity scheduled in the area, such as at student activities or athletic events.
+For more information, please review TCC's Smoking and Use of Tobacco Products Policy, 1107. - 4.2.22.
+Gambling: Engaging in gambling, which is unauthorized by law, unless exempted by a special permit. - 4.2.23.
+Violation of State or Federal Law: A violation of any state or federal criminal law is a violation of the TCC Code and could be adjudicated through TCC's conduct process. - 4.2.24.
 Minors on Campus: Minors are not permitted to be on Tidewater Community College property without direct supervision by a parent or guardian, with the exception of college-sponsored childcare centers and minors who are enrolled in Tidewater Community College courses or other approved activities.
-Minors are not permitted in classrooms at any time unless enrolled in the course or approved by the course faculty member or by administrative staff. - 4.2.22.
-Animals: Unapproved animals are not permitted in TCC buildings or at TCC-sponsored activities on or off campus unless stated otherwise.
+Minors are not permitted in classrooms at any time unless enrolled in the course or approved by the course faculty member or by administrative staff. - 4.2.25.
+Copyright Infringement: Conduct or activities that violate federal copyright laws including, but not limited to, written or electronic media. - 4.2.26.
+Animals: Unapproved animals are not permitted in TCC buildings or at TCC- sponsored activities on or off campus unless stated otherwise.
 Exceptions to this include Service Animals that support people with disabilities.
-Students with disabilities that have nonservice animals (i.e. emotional support or therapy animals) may be allowed as an accommodation after registering with the Office of Educational Accessibly. - 4.2.23.
+Students with disabilities that have nonservice animals (i.e. emotional support or therapy animals) may be allowed as an accommodation after registering with the Office of Educational Accessibly. - 4.2.27.
 Misuse of College Funds: Misusing college funds includes, but is not limited to, misrepresenting requests for funds, and appropriating funds for personal use.
-Committing college funding, including student clubs or organizations, without written approval, will result in the student's being responsible for the money owed, the student's being removed from the club or organization, and disciplinary action being taken.
+Committing college funding, including student clubs or organizations, without written approval, will result in the student being responsible for the money owed, the student being removed from the club or organization, and disciplinary action being taken.
 No student shall enter into a contract with an outside agency using the name of the college.
-Contracts entered into in violation of this rule shall be the personal responsibility of the student. - 4.2.24.
+Contracts entered into in violation of this rule shall be the personal responsibility of the student. - 4.2.28.
 Solicitation: College policy requires that individuals or organizations seeking the use of campus facilities or scheduling activities to solicit funds must first obtain written approval from the appropriate college official.
 College rules and regulations govern fundraising activities, the money collected, and the use of the money collected by the fundraising activities.
-Misrepresentation or misuse will result in the student being responsible for the money owed to an institution or individual, the student's being removed from the club or organization, and the student's facing disciplinary action.
-The student is also accountable for compliance with state and federal laws and regulations. - 4.2.25.
+Misrepresentation or misuse will result in the student being responsible for the money owed to an institution or individual, the student being removed from the club or organization, and the student facing disciplinary action.
+The student is also accountable for compliance with state and federal laws and regulations.

+4.2.29.
 Parking: Students are expected to comply with parking regulations.
 Parking spaces for persons with disabilities and visitors' areas are reserved for those purposes.
-Vehicles improperly parked in those areas may be ticketed or towed at the owner's expense. - 4.2.26.
-Tobacco/Smokeless Tobacco/E-Cigarettes: Smoking or inhaling any substance, by any method, including but not limited to tobacco products, e-cigarettes, and aromatic smoking products, such as clove, herbal cigarettes, etc., and using/consuming any type of tobacco products, including but not limited to chewing tobacco and snuff, is prohibited inside all college-owned and managed facilities, including parking garages, covered walkways, temporary enclosed structures, trailers, and tents as well as structures placed on college property by contractors or vendors, in college-owned or leased/rented vehicles, within interior spaces on-board college-owned or leased vessels (smoking may be permitted on exterior decks as designated by the vessel's master), on loading docks at college facilities; within 25 feet of all entries, outdoor air intakes, and operable windows of college-owned or managed buildings, and in outdoor areas during a college event or activity scheduled in the area, such as at student activities or athletic events.
-For more information, please review TCC's Smoking and Use of Tobacco Products Policy, 1107.
+Vehicles improperly parked in those areas may be ticketed or towed at the owner's expense.